National Strategy for Trusted Identities in Cyberspace: Federal Cloud Credential Exchange

 The NSTIC called for U.S. federal government agencies to be early adopters of the Identity Ecosystem envisioned in NSTIC.
 Agencies struggled to implement it for services they provide internally and externally.
 Technical, policy and cost barriers made it challenging to accept third-party credential providers accredited by the Federal Identity, Credential, and Access Management (FICAM) initiative.

 In response, the White House created a Federal Cloud Credential Exchange (FCCX) team, co-chaired by NSTIC and the General Services Administration.
 The team consisted of representatives from agencies whose applications are accessed by a large population of external customers.
 In November 2012, the United States Postal Service was chosen to manage a pilot version of the FCCX, and awarded the contract to build it to SecureKey Technologies, a member of FIDO Alliance.
-That contract was renewed in May, 2015.
+That contract was renewed in May 2015.

 Connect.gov

-Connect.gov was launched in December, 2014, the manifestation of this pilot.
+Connect.gov was launched in December 2014, the manifestation of this pilot.
 The first two companies to provide individual US citizens Identity Management services compatible with Connect.gov, were ID.me and Verizon.
 Ping Identity and Forgerock were the first software platforms to provide FICAM-compliant credentials, and enable private sector organizations to connect securely to government agencies, a primary objective of this project.

 Login.gov

 On May 10, 2016, 18F announced in a blog entry that Connect.gov would be replaced.
-The replacement system would be called Login.gov and launched in April 2017.
+The replacement system would be called Login.gov, and launched in April 2017.

 Identity Ecosystem Steering Group

-The Identity Ecosystem Steering Group (IDESG) received start up funding from NIST in 2010 and has since created a series of documents that is available on their web site.
-In 2016 they introduced the Identity Ecosystem Framework (IDEF) Registry for self-assessment.
+The Identity Ecosystem Steering Group (IDESG) received start up funding from NIST in 2010 and has since created a series of documents that is available on their website.
+In 2016, they introduced the Identity Ecosystem Framework (IDEF) Registry for self-assessment.

 Criticism

 The proposal generated criticism since it was released in draft form in June 2010.
 Much centered around privacy implications of the proposal.

 Shortly after the draft's release, the Electronic Privacy Information Center (EPIC), with other consumer-rights and civil liberties organizations, sent the committee a statement in response to the draft NSTIC policy, requesting a clearer and more complete plan to create and safeguard Internet users' rights and privacy.
-While EPIC head, Marc Rotenberg, called NSTIC "historic," he also cautioned that "...online identity is complex problem and the risk of 'cyber-identity theft' with consolidated identity systems is very real.
+While EPIC head, Marc Rotenberg, called NSTIC "historic," he also cautioned that "...online identity is a complex problem and the risk of 'cyber-identity theft' with consolidated identity systems is very real.
 The US will need to do more to protect online privacy."

 NSTIC addressed some early privacy concerns through its 2013 fair information practice principles document.
 Subsequent initiatives sought to advance privacy.
 For example, the American Civil Liberties Union and the Electronic Frontier Foundation were involved in a privacy committee in the IDESG.